saadkhan29/lesson-w04d01-ruby/README.md

 **IMPORTANT**: You DO NOT need to memorize these.
 The following is just a sample of array methods available to you.
 You'll come to be more familiar with these as you need them and look them up in documentation.

-`tl;dr: The more you Google them, the better you'll remember them.`

 #### Push/Pop

 These JavaScript methods also exist in Ruby and are used the same way.